thewca/wca-regulations/wca-regulations_2012.md

 ## Article 4: Scrambling
 - 4a) A scrambler must apply the scramble sequences.
 - 4b) Puzzles must be scrambled using computer-generated random scramble sequences or scrambled positions available only to the WCA Delegate and the scrambler.
 [NOTE BY SARAH: The "must" employed at the beginning of the sentence applies to all clauses in said sentence -- no need to write it in twice.]
 Generated scrambles must not be inspected before the competition, and must not be filtered or selected in any way by the WCA Delegate.
+[NOTE BY LUCAS: e should make clear that delegates should never re-generate any scrambles to replace other ones, because that is considered filtering.
+Thus, it would not be permitted to glance at the scrambles and generate the entire competition again in order to generate "fairer" scrambles.]
 - 4d) Cube puzzles and Megaminx must be scrambled with the white (otherwise the lightest colour) face on top and green (or the darkest adjacent face by default) on the front.
 Pyraminx must be scrambled with the yellow (or the lightest colour by default) face on bottom and green (or the darkest adjacent colour by default) on the front.
 Square-1 must be scrambled with the darkest colour on front (out of the 2 possible scrambling orientations).
+[NOTE BY LUCAS: Split into subrules]
 - 4f) Competition scrambles must be generated using the current official version of the official WCA scrambling program (available via the WCA website).
 [NOTE BY LUCAS: How do we make clear that the redundancy is intentional?]

 ## Article 5: Puzzle Defects